 Online interactive paper readings take place via the Internet.
 These synchronous readings are identical to our face-to-face service except that they are conducted at a distance rather than in person in the Writing Lab.
-A trained undergraduate or graduate paper reader will meet with you on Google Meet and discuss your paper with you.
+A trained undergraduate or graduate paper reader will meet with you via Zoom and discuss your paper with you.

 - Determine which type of paper reading appointment you would like to have.
 You may need to check with your professor to see which type of paper reading he or she requires.